dav-par/eng114_DevOps/Documentation/docs/IaC_task.md

         - 6 ansible playbooks
     - runs the playbooks which set up the db and web machine
     - launches the app on the web machine
+- go to http://192.168.33.10/posts on your web browser to see if it worked in full